dcooney/ajax-load-more/README.txt

 * Code clean up, improving overall quality for easier merges and updates.

 = 2.2.2 =
-* Adding callback function that is dispatched once a successful ajax call is made. $.fn.almComplete(alm).
+* Adding callback function that is dispatched once a successful ajax call is made. almComplete(alm).
-* Adding WPML support for ICL_LANGUAGE_CODE - A 'lang' atributed is added dynamically if WPML is installed.
+* Adding WPML support for `ICL_LANGUAGE_CODE` - A 'lang' atributed is added dynamically if WPML is installed.
 * Making JS variables and functions publically accessible.

 = 2.2.1 =